ccnyesc/ccnyesc.github.io/README.md

 Welcome to the Entrepreneurship Student Club at City College of New York!

-This is our codebase for our website
+This is the codebase for our website